m-elsonbaty/Knowledge-Base/Bash.md

 ### Bash Script for File Search and Cleanup

-The following Bash script automates file search and cleanup tasks:
+The following Bash script automates file search and cleanup:

 ```bash
 #!/bin/bash